-One of the very popular wildlife destinations in the country to spot the Royal Bengal tigers that also happens to be a National Park, a Tiger Reserve and also a Biosphere reserve is the Sunderbans National Park located at the eastern Indian state of West Bengal.
-What makes Sunderbans National Park unique is that the park is comprised of 54 small islands and each if these islands are intersected by several distributaries of the Ganges river and the Sunderban delta is the convergence of two of the greatest rivers in the World of the Ganga and the Brahmaputra that converge on the Bengal basin and finally flow into the Bay of Bengal.
-The entire Sunderbans ecosystem is one of the unique natural wonders in the World that is spread across India and Bangladesh that is comprised of around 10,000 km of mangrove forests and the area is the land of the Royal Bengal Tigers.
-It can be said the Sunderbans reserve is one of the largest reserves for the Royal Bengal Tigers anywhere in the World and this is what draws thousands of tourists to this National Park in West Bengal that was established as a National Park in 1984 and prior to it the place was declared as a wildlife sanctuary in 1977.
+One of the very popular wildlife destinations in the country to spot the Royal Bengal tigers that also happens to be a National Park, a Tiger Reserve and also a Biosphere reserve is the Sundarbans National Park located at the eastern Indian state of West Bengal.
+What makes Sundarbans National Park unique is that the park is comprised of 54 small islands and each if these islands are intersected by several distributaries of the Ganges river and the Sundarban delta is the convergence of two of the greatest rivers in the World of the Ganga and the Brahmaputra that converge on the Bengal basin and finally flow into the Bay of Bengal.
+The entire Sundarbans ecosystem is one of the unique natural wonders in the World that is spread across India and Bangladesh that is comprised of around 10,000 km of mangrove forests and the area is the land of the Royal Bengal Tigers.
+It can be said the Sundarbans reserve is one of the largest reserves for the Royal Bengal Tigers anywhere in the World and this is what draws thousands of tourists to this National Park in West Bengal that was established as a National Park in 1984 and prior to it the place was declared as a wildlife sanctuary in 1977.

-To describe the history of the Sunderbans National Park, it can be said that it can be traced to as far back as 200-300 AD and during the Mughal period, the forests of Sunderbans were leased out to nearby residents who had built the settlements across the forest reserves.
+To describe the history of the Sundarbans National Park, it can be said that it can be traced to as far back as 200-300 AD and during the Mughal period, the forests of Sundarbans were leased out to nearby residents who had built the settlements across the forest reserves.
 These settlements were later attacked by the Portuguese on their invasions and also by the salt smugglers during the 17th century and the ruins of these settlements still remain at a place called as Netidhopani.
-To protect further encroachment of the area of the Sunderbans National Park, the government declared it as a Wildlife Sanctuary in 1977 to be upgraded to a National Park in 1984 and later as a Project Tiger as well.
-A visit to Sunderbans National Park in West Bengal should be in the bucket list of every wildlife and nature lover because this is one of the most beautiful biodiversity regions across the World.
-The mangrove growth and the habitat across the place are a thing of vast natural beauty and one gets to feel in close awe of Mother Nature when they are here at Sunderbans National Park and a trip to this place is sure to remain memorable in the minds of any traveller.
-Not only the wildlife and the birds of Sunderbans National Park is what draws visitors to the place but the varied cultural adventures one can see on your boat rides as well as the nature walks.
+To protect further encroachment of the area of the Sundarbans National Park, the government declared it as a Wildlife Sanctuary in 1977 to be upgraded to a National Park in 1984 and later as a Project Tiger as well.
+A visit to Sundarbans National Park in West Bengal should be in the bucket list of every wildlife and nature lover because this is one of the most beautiful biodiversity regions across the World.
+The mangrove growth and the habitat across the place are a thing of vast natural beauty and one gets to feel in close awe of Mother Nature when they are here at Sundarbans National Park and a trip to this place is sure to remain memorable in the minds of any traveller.
+Not only the wildlife and the birds of Sundarbans National Park is what draws visitors to the place but the varied cultural adventures one can see on your boat rides as well as the nature walks.

-The close encounters with the royal Bengal tigers of Sunderbans National Park is a once in a lifetime experience that lures visitors to come to the place and it is one of the eye catching memories that you can never forget and the environment of the place is serene that you will feel in deep appreciation of the nature around you and this will ensure that you would have deeper appreciation of how God intended the World to be.
-While you are gliding across the rivers, you will get to hear the cry of the various animals of Sunderbans National Park and also the chirping of the birds of the place as well.
-When you are here at Sunderbans National Park then you will have the option to explore the vast delta and the forests of the place on boat safari rides that are conducted here from sunrise to sunset and this is one of the second to none experience that visitors can enjoy on their visit.
+The close encounters with the royal Bengal tigers of Sundarbans National Park is a once in a lifetime experience that lures visitors to come to the place and it is one of the eye catching memories that you can never forget and the environment of the place is serene that you will feel in deep appreciation of the nature around you and this will ensure that you would have deeper appreciation of how God intended the World to be.
+While you are gliding across the rivers, you will get to hear the cry of the various animals of Sundarbans National Park and also the chirping of the birds of the place as well.
+When you are here at Sundarbans National Park then you will have the option to explore the vast delta and the forests of the place on boat safari rides that are conducted here from sunrise to sunset and this is one of the second to none experience that visitors can enjoy on their visit.
 The boat safari time varies from 8.30AM in the morning to also at 4PM and no safari is conducted after 6.30PM.
-The best time to visit Sunderbans National Park is from the months of September through March and the boat safari is the only way to explore the place and visitors will sail freely on the Rivers of Malta and Bidyadhani.
+The best time to visit Sundarbans National Park is from the months of September through March and the boat safari is the only way to explore the place and visitors will sail freely on the Rivers of Malta and Bidyadhani.

-To describe the climate of the Sunderbans National Park, the average minimum and maximum temperatures vary between 20 degree to 48 degrees Celsius and this will describe to you an idea of how hot and humid it can get in the summer season and hence it is recommended that you plan your visit to this place specially during the winter season.
+To describe the climate of the Sundarbans National Park, the average minimum and maximum temperatures vary between 20 degree to 48 degrees Celsius and this will describe to you an idea of how hot and humid it can get in the summer season and hence it is recommended that you plan your visit to this place specially during the winter season.
 Being close to the Bay of Bengal, the rainfall across this delta is heavy and humidity levels are close to around 80 percent that favours the growth of flora and fauna across the place.
 While the winter season extends from mid-October to mid-March, the monsoon season starts from May through September bringing in immense rain to the Sunderbans National Park.
-It is said the seven major rivers flow across the area of the Sunderbans National Park and all these rivers flow on a southbound course towards the sea and tides occur on these rivers that allows them to deposit silt on the delta and also help in the creation of new island that harbour rich growth of vegetation across the Sunderban Delta and this in turn allows fauna to grow across the place.
-One unique natural phenomenon that are found at the Sunderbans National Park are that of mudflats and these serve as the right environment to harbour the growth of mangrove forests.
+It is said the seven major rivers flow across the area of the Sunderbans National Park and all these rivers flow on a southbound course towards the sea and tides occur on these rivers that allows them to deposit silt on the delta and also help in the creation of new island that harbour rich growth of vegetation across the Sundarban Delta and this in turn allows fauna to grow across the place.
+One unique natural phenomenon that are found at the Sundarbans National Park are that of mudflats and these serve as the right environment to harbour the growth of mangrove forests.

 There are various mudflats across the Sunderbans National Park that have the potential to be favoured tourist spots in Sunderbans and tourists can visit these mudflats to enjoy the low tide and also perhaps sight the sea anemones and the horse shoe crabs including small octopus species that rare to be found.
 The entire area of the Sunderbans delta is having a vast area of mangrove forests that have a variety of flora and diverse fauna but are in danger of complex climatic hazard as well.
 Therefore a need is there to have a conservation and environmental plan to safeguard the ecology of this grand delta of the nation.
 It is noteworthy to be mentioned that the name Sunderban is derived from the Sundari tree that is one of the very exquisite mangrove tree that is found across the area of Sunderbans National Park and this tree has a very specialized root that are called as pneumatophores that emerge above the ground and help in the respiration of the tress as the entire area is mostly under water it being a waterlogged area and especially during the monsoon season, when the entire forest is waterlogged, the spikes rising from the ground has their peak in the air and this allows the tree in the respiration process.